 The homeowners refused to sign the encroachment agreement, therefore the City was required to address the safety issue by removing the structures from public property.
 The majority of that work was completed today.

 Mr. Day had presented to Council in a public meeting on June 12, 2017.
-Due to Mr. Day's threats of legal action, Council was required to treat it as a legal matter, which must be discussed in camera, rather than in public meetings.
+Due to prior threats of legal action by the Days, Council was required to treat it as a legal matter, which must be discussed in camera, rather than in public meetings.

 "The work that was undertaken today was directed by two consecutive Councils," said Colwood Mayor Rob Martin.
 "It was originally approved by the previous Council, and was reaffirmed by the current Council on November 26, 2018.
 My goal now is to put this issue behind us and move forward as a strong and united Council."